Regarding Graphics Files

 Classwork

 These are all student work, and all were produced as class assignments between 1999 and the present.
-Classes were taken at Los Angeles City College, in both the Art and the Photography departments.
+Most of the classes were taken at Los Angeles City College, in both the Art and the Photography departments.
 More recently, I’ve taken some classes at Santa Monica College, in their Entertainment Technology track.
-There's a fair amount of classwork, overall, so I’ve rather arbitrarily split the collection to shorten the menus a bit.
+There's a fair amount of classwork, overall, so I’ve rather arbitrarily split the collection to consolidate the groups a bit.

-The classes are listed by their course numbers, rather than the order in which I took them, although I have lumped all of the 3D classes in one menu.
+Classes are listed by their course numbers, rather than the order in which I took them, although I have lumped all of the 3D classes into one group.
 I've also culled a number of the things which I used to have online.
-I attempt to keep something posted from each of the classes I've taken, but I really don’t think I need to post all of it.
+I try to keep something posted from each of the classes I've taken, but I don’t think I need to post all of it.

 Miscellany